Felix-Hz/ars-nova/README.md

 ### Antique NFTs Marketplace, done by Félix Hernández Vieyra

-- :rocket: Sell your antique botanical illustrations NFTs
+- :rocket: Sell your antique botanical illustrations NFTs.
-- 🖥️ Connect with other nifty-mad men around the world
+- 🖥️ Connect with other nifty-mad men around the world.
 - :zap: Join us, dearest and make profits out of your art!

 <br/>